HMC152-Fall2018/assign5starter/README.md

     * ```torch.stack```
     * ```torch.unsqueeze```

+* Running on a non-GPU machine:
+    * It can be hard to start a GPU instance (the us-west1-b zone seems to run out of GPU instances at some times).
+You can always create a non-GPU instance and reinstall the software (see [GoogleComputeEngineSetup.md](https://github.com/nrhodes/cs152/blob/master/GoogleComputeEngineSetup.md) for details.
+Your notebook will work; training will just be slow.
-* You may find it useful to install PyTorch and a CPU-version of PyTorch on your local machine.
+    * You may find it useful to install PyTorch and fastai on your local machine.
-[Here](https://forums.fast.ai/t/fastai-v0-7-install-issues-thread/24652) is a thread on installation.
-To summarize
+This way, you can do all of your implementation of MyGRU without having to spin up a GCE instance.
+In order to do so, you'll need to pick and choose the commands to run from the [GCE install script](https://github.com/nrhodes/cs152/blob/master/bin/GoogleComputeEngineSetup.sh).